 Brasses in the county is available

-for the national censuses of 1841 to 1901 are available on microfilm
+for the national censuses of 1841 to 1911 are available online/on

 from the usual places, including Kendal Library.